Back to Troubleshooting Guides

 • And for the URL, use the homepage of your site along with wp-cron.php?doing_wp_cron added to the end.
 Example URL for Uptime Robot: https://mywebsite.com/wp-cron.php?doing_wp_cron

-You should see the new monitor setup on the left panel; if you click on it, it’ll give you more information – like when you started the monitor or if there are any errors.
+You should see the new monitor setup on the page it takes you to afterward or under the Monitoring page.
+If you click on it, it’ll give you more information – like when you started the monitor or if there are any errors.

 Once you finish setting up the new monitor, go back to your calendar and book a test appointment to send an email notification to yourself.
 After booking, go to WP Mail Log and check to see if you see all your expected emails there.